 The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
 No wetlands were determined to be present on site.
-The project is in compliance with this section.
 No further evaluation is required.
 The project is in compliance with Executive Order 11990.